cbsch/postfix-docker-relay/README.md

     ,password TEXT NOT NULL
     ,domain TEXT NOT NULL
 );
-"@ | docker exec -i --user postgres $dbContainer psql -d postgres -q
+"@ | docker exec -i --user postgres $dbContainer psql

 # Create a user with password
 @"